-DERRICK ALLEN HICKS (1999, now deceased): He organized in the African American lesbian and gay communities of Chicago and Washington, D.C., for more than 20 years.
+DERRICK ALLEN HICKS (1999, now deceased): He organized in African American lesbian and gay communities of Chicago and Washington, D.C., for more than 20 years.
 He founded Diplomat magazine and helped to lead AIDS, political, and social service groups.
-Born in 1955, he died in 2002.
+Born in Chicago in 1955, he died in 2002 in Oak Park of HIV complications.